Content Management Survival Guide

 Content management is all about having full control of what you offer, both externally and internally in the basic forms of text, images, videos, and sound clips.

-There are about as many perspectives on content management as there are content managers, but here are what we think are the essentials for you to know in order to thrive and drive your organisation forward towards 2023.
+There are about as many perspectives on content management as there are content managers, but here are what we think are the essentials for you to know in order to thrive and drive your organization forward towards 2023.

 Many industry professionals just plunge into new technologies and features in the world of digital experiences without any overall plan or direction.
 Simply because some tech or feature exist doesn’t mean you have to use them—even though “everybody else does.”

 Think it through and devise a carefully orchestrated master plan.
 The plan might consist of a strategy and an alignment with the goals of your organization.

 You have a purpose and plan.
 Now you need to dig even deeper, you have to move from strategy to tactics, and from purpose to the fulfilment of KPIs specific to your department or digital team.

 Furthermore, ask yourself: What do you hope to accomplish with your content?
 What type of content fits your ideal consumers?
 What channels are most befit your ideal consumers?